Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What should I look for?

-- Limits.
-Some rideshare car rental agreements may stipulate a maximum number of miles you can drive per week.
-Once you reach this limit, you may need to pay more per mile.
+- Kilometre limits.
+Some rideshare car rental agreements may stipulate a maximum number of kilometres you can drive per week.
+Once you reach this limit, you may need to pay more per kilometre.

 More guides on Finder